srivarshithdaladuli/Invitation-Codes-Generator/README.md

     npm run migrate
     ```

+6. Run the following command to start the development server:

+    ```bash
+    node app.js
+    ```

 ## Configuration

-You can customize the MySQL database connection settings in the `config.js` file.
+You can customize the MySQL database connection settings in the `app.js` file.

+- host: 'localhost'
+- user: 'root'
+- password: 'Root'
+- database: ' '

 ## Contributing